kingsleynwoye/kingsleynwoye/README.md

 # **About**

 My name is Kingsley Nwoye.
-I am a Software Engineer and Serial Entrepreneur with a passion for building meaningful products that solve real human problems.
-Over the past few years, I have founded and developed multiple startups, including Range Universe, DiceSea, TrustnFund, Staydeck and Nature Ambience.
+I’m a Software Engineer and Serial Entrepreneur passionate about building products that solve real-world problems.
+I’ve worked on several startups, including Range Universe, DiceSea, TrustnFund, Staydeck, and Nature Ambience.
+My focus is on understanding users, building practical solutions, and guiding ideas from concept to launch.
+I enjoy learning, innovating, and using technology to create meaningful impact.

-My work combines technical skill with a customer-first mindset.
-I spend time talking to real users, understanding their challenges and shaping solutions that create long-lasting impact.
-I also manage early-stage teams, lead product direction and handle communication to ensure every project stays aligned with its mission.

-I am driven by innovation, learning and the belief that technology can change lives.
-Every product I build is a step toward that vision.

 📧 **Email:** [hello.kingsleynwoye001@gmail.com](mailto:hello.kingsleynwoye001@gmail.com)
 📞 **Phone:** +234 816 575 861